WTA Guadalajara | 09/06 20:30 | 14 |

 She was awarded a main-draw wildcard into the 2016 Australian Open, after having won the Wildcard Playoff defeating Arina Rodionova in the final, in straight sets.
 However, she lost in round one to 21st-seeded Ekaterina Makarova.

-In January, Inglis won the Burnie International, increasing her ranking to a career-high of No. 116.
+Inglis won the 2020 Burnie International, increasing her ranking to a career-high of No. 116.

-Inglis made her first Grand Slam tournament third round at the Australian Open after qualifying into the main draw, defeating 23rd seed Leylah Fernandez and Hailey Baptiste in the first and second rounds, respectively, before losing to Kaia Kanepi.
+As a qualifier, she made her first major third round at the 2022 Australian Open, defeating 23rd seed Leylah Fernandez and Hailey Baptiste, before losing to Kaia Kanepi.

-She qualified into the main draw at the Wimbledon Championships making her debut at this Grand Slam.
+Inglis qualified into the main-draw at the 2022 Wimbledon Championships making her debut at this Grand Slam.
 She fell in the first round to Dalma Gálfi, in three sets.

 Inglis fell in the first round of qualifying at the 2023 Australian Open to Kristina Mladenovic.

-Inglis reached again the final round of qualifying at the Australian Open.
-She qualified at the 2025 Indian Wells, making her WTA 1000 debut, but lost to Sofia Kenin in the first round.
+She qualified to make her WTA 1000 debut at Indian Wells, but lost to Sofia Kenin in the first round.